 Idaho also asks whether a holding state could ever impose detention fees upon the home state, and asserts that some states are statutorily precluded from payment for detention time in another state.
-Under the above analysis, while ICJ Rule 4-104 (4) only deals with imposition of supervision fees upon 'a juvenile,' the existence of statutory prohibitions in at least some Compact member states suggests that further research into the nature and extent of such prohibitions, and the number of states in which they exist, would be advisable before attempting to impose such a fee upon the home state.
-It should also be noted that the provisions of ICJ 6-109 (2) allow a holding state to be reimbursed for detention if the home/demanding state "fails to effect the return of its juvenile" within five (5) business days after confirmed notice that due process rights have been met.
+Under the above analysis, while ICJ Rule 5-101(1) only deals with imposition of supervision fees upon "a juvenile," the existence of statutory prohibitions in at least some Compact member states suggests that further research into the nature and extent of such prohibitions, and the number of states in which they exist, would be advisable before attempting to impose such a fee upon the home state.
+It should also be noted that ICJ Rule 7-101 allows a holding state to be reimbursed for detention if the home/demanding state "fails to affect the return" of the juvenile "within five (5) business days of being notified by the holding state's ICJ Office that the juvenile's due process rights have been met.
+This time period may be extended up to an additional five (5) business days with the approval from both ICJ Offices."
 However, it is clear that this rule cannot be applied while pending charges exist in the holding state.
-In fact ICJ Rule 6-107 prohibits the return of such juveniles until pending charges are resolved, unless the holding state consents to the return.
+In fact, ICJ Rule 7-103 prohibits the return of such juveniles until pending charges are resolved, unless consent is given by the holding/receiving states' and demanding/sending states' courts and ICJ Offices.